-A total of 60 participating properties were identified as containing residential and/or agricultural structures over the age of 40 years.
-These properties contained a total of 98 potential built heritage resources; 55 residences and 43 barns.
-Of these potential resources, 71 (35 houses and 36 barns) were identified as having cultural heritage value or interest according to O.Reg.
-09/06.
-This study determined that there are no direct or indirect impacts anticipated on any of the 71 heritage resources identified.
+A detailed inventory was undertaken to identify and evaluate potential heritage resources at the Project Location.
+Through a windshield survey, a total of 60 properties at the Project Location were identified to contain residential and/or agricultural structures over the age of 40 years.
+These properties contained a total of 98 potential heritage resources; 55 residences and 43 barns / barn complexes.
+Of these potential resources, 71 (35 houses and 36 barns) were identified to have cultural heritage value or interest according to Ontario Regulation 09/06.